goetzrieger/ansible-labs-summit2020/ansible-getting-started/2-adhoc/README.md

 > **Tip**
 >
 > Note that each student has an individual lab environment.
 The IP addresses shown above are only an example and the IP addresses of your individual environments are different.
-As with the other cases, replace **&lt;X&gt;** with your actual student number.
+As with the other cases, replace **\<X\>** with your actual student number.

 ## Step 2.3 - Ping a host